-The examples of teaching, scholarship, clinical patient care and service listed at each rank below are not exclusive to that rank.
-Examples of excellence for promotion to Associate Professor, if sustained, would provide evidence for promotion to the rank of Professor.
+NOTE: The examples of scholarship, teaching, and service listed at each rank below are not exclusive to that rank.
+In particular, those examples of excellence in scholarly activity and teaching listed under Associate Professor, if sustained, would provide evidence for promotion to the rank of Professor.
+Founding faculty activities apply only to non-tenure track faculty.